ofajs/ofa-v4-docs/packages/docs/en/docs/create-app/page.md

   </script>
 </template>
 ```

-In your HTML file, use the 'src' attribute of the '<o-page>' tag to reference the file path of the page module.
-The content of the page will be rendered within this component.
+In the HTML file, use the `o-page` tag's `src` attribute to specify the file path of the page module.
+The page content will be rendered inside this component.

 ```html
 <!DOCTYPE html>